airbytehq/airbyte/docs/using-airbyte/getting-started/oss-quickstart.md

 **Community Slack:**<br/>Helpful channels for troubleshooting include:<br/>
 - [#ask-community-for-troubleshooting](https://airbytehq.slack.com/archives/C021JANJ6TY)
 - [#ask-ai](https://airbytehq.slack.com/archives/C01AHCD885S)

+**Introductory Course:**<br/>
+For an in-depth introduction to Airbyte that includes setting up example source and destination configurations, we recommend the Udemy course [The Complete Hands-in Introduction to Airbyte](https://www.udemy.com/course/the-complete-hands-on-introduction-to-airbyte/).

 **Bug Reports:**<br/>If you find an issue with the `abctl` command, please report it as a github issue [here](https://github.com/airbytehq/airbyte/issues) with the type of `🐛 [abctl] Report an issue with the abctl tool`.